Robyn Mehlenbeck

 adolescent, medical, eating, diabetes

 Prior to coming to Mason, she was a Clinical Associate Professor at the Warren Alpert Medical School of Brown University and worked at the Hasbro Children’s Partial Hospital Program, where she served as the Director of Training.
-Committed to the Clinical Science Model, Dr. Mehlenbeck engages in clinical work, teaching, and research, with a multidisciplinary focus.
-She has trained medical students, psychology interns and fellows, pediatrics and psychiatry residents and fellows, and developmental-behavioral pediatricians.
+Committed to the Clinical Science Model, Mehlenbeck engages in clinical work, teaching and research, with a multidisciplinary focus.
+She has trained medical students, psychology undergraduate and graduate students, psychology interns and fellows, pediatrics and psychiatry residents and fellows and developmental behavioral pediatricians.

 Current Research